Jaisocx-Tools/Workspace/code/ts/www/templates/ResponsiveAndValidForWebpackWhenNpmInstall/README_WEBPACK.md

 ```
 ...
 import { WebpackAliases as CleanStartWebpackAliases } from '@jaisocx/css-clean-start/WebpackAliases';
-import { WebpackAliases as TooltipWebpackAliases } from '@jaisocx/tooltip/WebpackAliases';
+import { WebpackAliases as TreeWebpackAliases } from '@jaisocx/tree/WebpackAliases';
 ```